-In the 2021/2022 reporting period the FAME Unit has seen a further increase in nonmining negotiations including negotiations for the development of Cultural Heritage Management Agreements or plans, ILUAs and other agreements for large infrastructure projects as noted above.
-There were also ILUAs for tenure changes for both third party proponents and for PBCs themselves that will continue to be negotiated into the 2022/2023 reporting year, which may result in higher numbers of reported agreements in future years.
-In the 2021/2022 reporting period there were 4 ILUAs registered and a further 14 other native title agreements represented in Figure 7.
-Statistics do not include cultural heritage management agreements of which there were numerous.
+In the 2022/2023 reporting period the FAME Unit has seen a further increase in non-mining negotiations including negotiations for the development of Cultural Heritage Management Agreements or Plans, ILUAs and other agreements for large infrastructure projects as noted above.
+There were also ILUAs for tenure changes for the State, third party proponents and for PBCs themselves that will continue to be negotiated into the 2023/2024 reporting year, which may result in higher numbers of reported agreements in future years.
+In the 2022/2023 reporting period there were 2 ILUAs registered, 34 Section 31 Deeds, 31 Ancillary Agreements and a further 5 Cultural Heritage Management Agreements represented in Figure 7.